Pregnancy Week by Week — Your Complete Guide from Conception to Birth

 Week 32 — Lungs Maturing

 The lungs are producing surfactant, a substance that prevents the air sacs from collapsing after each breath.
-Without enough surfactant, premature babies can develop respiratory distress syndrome.
+If a premature baby doesn’t have enough surfactant, they can develop respiratory distress syndrome.
 By 32 weeks, survival rates for babies born early exceed 95%.
 Most babies born at 32 weeks still need weeks in the NICU.
 The baby has usually settled into a regular sleep-wake cycle by now.
 You’ll probably notice a pattern in when kicks are strongest, like after you eat or when you finally sit down.

 Week 36 — Head Down, Appointments Weekly